-Some companies offer products and services that will lend themselves to discussion over a phone call before.
+Some companies offer products and services that will lend themselves to a discussion over a phone call before ordering.
 This is especially true in many B2B (Business to Business) industries.
 Call tracking is one of the most important elements of a digital marketing campaign and should absolutely not be overlooked.

-Apart from analytical website data, there are other things we can track that don't necessarily occur on your site but are still important indicators of a successful SEO campaign.
-Above shows a screenshot from Google's Keyword Planning Tool, which is designed more for PPC advertising but is also just one place to begin your keyword research.
-Most SEO companies utilize third party software to track their keywords each month.
-These softwares will track your keywords historically so you can see which are improving and which are losing traction.
-Here are some things to keep in mind when analyzing your website's keyword rankings:
+Apart from analytical website data, there are other things we can track that don’t necessarily occur on your site but are still important indicators of a successful SEO campaign.
+The above shows a screenshot from Google’s Keyword Planning Tool, which is designed more for PPC advertising but is also just one place to begin your keyword research.
+Most SEO companies utilize third-party software to track their keywords each month.
+These applications will track your keywords historically so you can see which are improving and which are losing traction.
+Here are some things to keep in mind when analyzing your website’s keyword rankings:

 13. Keyword Volume

 Are you targeting keywords that are actually searched frequently?
 Ranking on the first page for hundreds of terms that nobody searches for is worthless.
 Imagine your business sells dogs, cats, monkeys, unicorns, and lizards.
 All other things equal, it would be wise to focus your efforts on “dogs”, since it gets the most search volume.
 However, we know that all things are not equal and profit margins on unicorns are just outrageous these days.